agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 <br/>

 #### `primaryKey`
-The primaryKey is used to define which property in the collected Data gets used as primaryKey.
+The primaryKey defines which property in the collected data should be used as primaryKey.
 By default, it is `id`.
-Each collected Data needs one primaryKey otherwise, we are not able to properly identify this Data later.
+A primaryKey identifies a specific Item, and has to be part of each collected data.
 ```ts
 const MY_COLLECTION = App.createCollection({
     primaryKey: "key"